 Currently Jen teaches from her home studio and plays concerts and gigs.

-Belinda Sofra – vocals and performance
+Belinda Sofra – vocals, performance and keys

 Lessons in Footscray (wed, thu, fri) and Sunshine (Mon)

 Belinda Sofra’s technical mastery and passion for vocal wellbeing is the basis of her teaching ethos.
 Through dedicated and continuing study, she has developed an holistic approach to vocal mechanics.